-It’s good to know some key rules so you won’t trigger additional taxes and penalties or miss some grand opportunities you didn’t know were available.
+It is important to understand some key rules so you won’t trigger additional taxes and penalties or miss some grand opportunities you didn’t know were available.

 Examples of people making IRA mistakes come my way almost every day in court cases, IRS rulings and from listening to people.